HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 Pro Tip: Double-Checking Documents

 Always ensure that the names and spellings on your relationship proof document exactly match those on your Aadhaar and your Head of Family’s Aadhaar.
-Minor discrepancies can lead to rejection.
+Minor discrepancies could lead to the rejection of your application.

 How to Begin Your Online Application